needle-mirror/com.unity.netcode/Documentation~/rpcs.md

 ## Sending and receiving commands

-To complete the example, you must create some entities to send and recieve the commands you created.
+To complete the example, you need to create some entities to send and receive the commands you created.
 To send the command you need to create an entity and add the command and the special component [SendRpcCommandRequest](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.SendRpcCommandRequest.html) to it.
 This component has a member called `TargetConnection` that refers to the remote connection you want to send this command to.

 > [!NOTE]
 > If `TargetConnection` is set to `Entity.Null` you will broadcast the message.
 On a client you don't have to set this value because you will only send to the server.

-The following is an example of a simple send system:
+The following is an example of a simple send system which sends a command if the user presses the space bar on their keyboard.

 ```c#
 [WorldSystemFilter(WorldSystemFilterFlags.ClientSimulation)]